 Introduction

 Data without context is of little or no value.
 It matters where data has come from and how it has been processed up to that point.
-This is the data provenance that must be associated with the data for it be usable by researchers.
-Digital information is being generated in large quantities each day and, depending on the source, the data come with a variety of issues - ranging from questions about the appropriateness of the metadata and semantics to describe it, to the integrity and completeness of the data.
+This is the ‘data provenance’ that must be associated with the data for it to be usable by other researchers.
+Digital information is being generated in large quantities each day and, depending on the source, the data comes with a variety of issues - ranging from questions about the appropriateness of the metadata and semantics to describe it, to the integrity and completeness of the data.
 Finally, all data comes with a cost for keeping it and pragmatic choices must be made about what data to keep and for how long - since it is impractical to retain all the data we are now generating.
-In some fields, such as particle physics and astronomy, the raw data rates are now so large that only a selection of the data is retained for future analysis.
+In some fields, such as particle physics and astronomy, the raw data rates are now so large that only a selection of the data can be retained for future analysis.

 The preparation of data for possible re-use and preservation is the process of ‘data curation’.
-This includes such things as data-cleansing, to check the integrity of the data, and adding metadata – data about the data – to document what the data is, how it has been collected, what format has been used and so on, and perhaps adding higher-level annotations or semantic information using ontologies or community-agreed vocabularies.
-All of these things are necessary to facilitate both the ‘findability’ by search engines and also to allow the possibility of re-use and the creation of meaningful ‘scientific mashups’ of different data sets.
-Unfortunately, scientists are only human and the process of adding value to their data sets for others to use receives scant reward.
-It is therefore not surprising that all too often the data curation and preservation procedures used will be imperfect or inadequate and that some important data will end up being lost to future researchers.
-At least a part of our future occupation will likely to be something like a ‘digital archaeologist’ - trying to make sense of old data by piecing together the fragments of an inadequately documented historic past!
+This includes such things as data-cleansing, to check the integrity of the data, and the adding of metadata – data about the data – to document what the data is, how the data has been collected and what format has been used and so on, and perhaps adding higher-level annotations or semantic information by using ontologies or community-agreed vocabularies.
+All of these things are necessary to facilitate not only the ‘findability’ of data by search engines but also to allow the possibility of re-use and the creation of meaningful ‘scientific mashups’ of different data sets.
+Unfortunately, scientists are only human and the process of adding value to their data sets for others to use often receives scant reward.
+It is therefore not surprising that, all too often, the data curation and preservation procedures used will be imperfect or inadequate and that some important data will end up effectively being lost to future researchers.
+At least a part of our future occupation will likely to be something like a ‘digital archaeologist’ - trying to make sense of old data by piecing together the fragments of an inadequately documented historic past.

 An interesting cautionary tale is that of the digital Domesday Book project in the UK [1].
 After William the Conqueror won the Battle of Hastings and took control of what later became the kingdom of England, he decided to take a census of his new realm.
-The result was the Domesday book completed in 1086 and it can still be seen in the National Archives in London.
-In 1986, 900 years later, the BBC produced a television program to celebrate this anniversary.
+The result was the Domesday book completed in 1086 which can still be seen in the National Archives in London.
+In 1986, 900 years after the original census, the BBC produced a television program to celebrate this anniversary.
 One result of this project was an interactive video documentary implemented for the BBC microcomputer.
-At the launch of the UK Digital Preservation Coalition in London in 2002, broadcaster Lloyd Grossman called attention to the danger that the rapid evolution of computer media and recording formats would lead to the irretrievable loss of valuable historic records, and he gave the Domesday video-disks as an example.
-His remark sparked a heroic effort by many people to rescue the digital images, text and video of the BBC Domesday interactive-video project and a version that works on a modern PC was produced!
+At the launch of the UK Digital Preservation Coalition in London in 2002, broadcaster Lloyd Grossman called attention to the danger that the rapid evolution of computer media and recording formats would lead to the irretrievable loss of valuable historic records, and he gave the Domesday Book video-disks as an example.
+His remark sparked a heroic effort by many people to rescue the digital images, text and video of the BBC Domesday interactive-video project.
+Eventually,after a lot of work by some exceptionally dedicated individuals, a version was produced in modern formats and that works on a modern PC.